Merger control

 The Autorité de la concurrence does not decide on all mergers that take place in France.

-- the total global pre-tax turnover of all the companies or groups of legal persons or individuals who are parties to the merger is greater than 150 million euros;
+• the total global pre-tax turnover of all the companies or groups of legal persons or individuals that are party to the merger is greater than €150 million;

-- the total pre-tax turnover generated in France by at least two of the companies or groups of legal persons or individuals concerned is greater than 50 million euros.
+• the total pre-tax turnover generated in France by at least two of the companies or groups of legal persons or individuals concerned is greater than €50 million;

-- The transaction is not within the European Union’s jurisdiction.
+• the transaction is not within the European Union’s jurisdiction.

 Notification to the European Commission

-Where the transaction concerns the territory of several Member States and the turnover of the companies concerned is very large (particularly if the global turnover is in excess of 5 billion euros for all parties to the transaction and 250 million euros is generated by at least two of the companies within the EU), the European Commission has jurisdiction.
+Where the transaction concerns the territory of several Member States and the turnover of the companies concerned is very large (particularly if the global turnover is greater than €5 billion for all parties to the transaction and €250 million is generated by at least two of the companies within the EU), the European Commission has jurisdiction.
 However, it can choose to pass the review to the Autorité de la concurrence if it believes the Autorité is best placed to review the case.
 This tends to be the case where the transaction will mainly have an effect in France.
-To date, the European Commission has passed more than twenty cases to the Autorité, including the review of the Colruyt/Metro deal and the review of the creation of a joint venture by the France Télévisions, Métropole Télévision and TF1 groups, named Salto (2019).
+To date, the European Commission has passed more than 20 cases to the Autorité, including the review of the Colruyt/Metro deal and the review of the creation of a joint venture by the France Télévisions, Métropole Télévision and TF1 groups, named Salto (2019).

 What happens in the event of failure to notify?